voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Enabling/disabling plugins
 __________________________

-Teams UI
+Enterprise UI
 ---------

-When plugins are first installed into Teams, they are enabled by default, along with any operators they contain.
+When plugins are first installed into Enterprise, they are enabled by default, along with any operators they contain.

 Admins can enable/disable a plugin and all of its operators by toggling the